-Considered in the top 10 of the most beautiful cities to visit in Europe, Budapest is a destination that will leave you amazed; however ...
-What to see and do in Budapest during three days of travel?
+Considered in the top 10 of the most beautiful cities to visit in Europe, Budapest is a destination that will leave you amazed.
+But surely your first question is what to see and do in Budapest during three days of travel.
 Here I tell you how to organize the travel itinerary to take advantage of every second and fully enjoy everything this beautiful enclave has to offer.
-Let's get started!
+Let's start!

-But first...
-The itinerary I present below includes three full days starting the morning after your arrival.
-If you want to see shorter itineraries, I recommend exploring the following guides:
+Keep in mind that the itinerary I present below includes three full days starting the morning after your arrival.

-One of the symbols par excellence of the city, theRoyal Palaceor Buda Castle was for centuries the official residence of the royal family in Hungary.
-Today the majestic complex is used to house the History Museum, the Gallery and the National Library.
-You can spend the morning walking around, and if you like art, take a tour of at least one of the museums.
+One of the quintessential symbols of the city is theRoyal Palaceor Buda Castle.
+It was for centuries the official residence of the royal family in Hungary and today is a majestic complex used to house the History Museum, the Hungarian National Gallery and the National Library.
+You can spend the morning walking around, and if you like art take a tour of at least one of the museums.

 The castle is located on what is known as Castle Hill, a limestone plateau that rises some 2.3 kilometers above the city.

-- Opening hours: The museums inside the Castle are open to the public from 10 am to 6 pm.
+- Hours: the interiors of the Castle are open to the public from 10 am to 6 pm.

-- Entrance fee: Exploring the gardens and areas around the Budapest Castle complex is free of charge, if you want to visit any of the interior museums the price to pay is approximately 9€ per person per museum.
+- Entrance fee: exploring the gardens and areas around the Budapest Castle complex is free of charge, if you want to see any of the interiors the price to pay is approximately 9€ per person per stay.

-- Duration of the visit: If you make the tour of the museums reserve at least 1 hour to see the most important in each of them.
+- Duration of the visit: if you make the tour of the museum, gallery and library reserve at least 1 hour to see the highlights in each of them.

 Take a lunch break

-Leaving behind the Buda Castle complex do not take the Funicular back, I recommend you to spend the rest of the day exploring the historic Castle District of Budapest; first looking for a good place to have lunch.
-In this area you will find many alternatives, here are some recommendations just in the vicinity of the Castle.
+Leaving behind the Buda Castle complex do not take the Funicular back, I recommend you to spend the rest of the day exploring the historic Castle District of Budapest and find a good place for lunch.
+In this area you will find many alternatives, here are some recommendations just near the Castle:

-Around the Buda Castle you will find several areas of historical interest, spend the afternoon exploring to see the best of Budapest's Castle Quarter.
+Around the Buda Castle you will find several areas of historical interest; spend the afternoon exploring them to get the best of Budapest's Castle District.

-A small attraction located under the Castle Hill and that the locals have enabled as a tourist attraction.
-In former times the passageways served a variety of uses, today it is an intriguing and frightening tour, at least a little.
+A small attraction located below the Castle Hill and made available by the locals as a tourist attraction is the labyrinth.
+In former times the passages served different purposes, but today it is an intriguing and frightening tour.

 - Duration of the visit: 30 minutes are enough.

-In the Castle District is the most famous catholic temple of Budapest and one of the most beautiful; its beautifully ornamented facade in Gothic style and adorned with colorful ceilings is only a reflection of what you can find inside.
+In the Castle District is the most famous Catholic temple in Budapest and one of the most beautiful; its beautifully ornamented facade in Gothic style and adorned with colorful ceilings is only a reflection of what you can find inside.
 This temple was for centuries the seat of the royal coronations in Budapest.

 - Opening hours: Monday to Friday from 09h to 17h; Saturday only in the morning and Sunday only in the afternoon.